TareqK/tareqk.github.io/portfolio.md

 ---
 layout: page
-title: Projects
+title: Portfolio
 subtitle:
 ---

 ## CRUDLets

-Technologies : Java
+Technologies : Java(Servlet,JDBC)

 Synopsis : A Conventions-based REST api framework and ORM

 CRUDLets was my first foray into open-soruce work.
 I was working on